luyi-eve/movies-self-analysis/README.md

 About data folder:

 - You can find raw data I pulled from the webpages along with a clean version I edited after so here.
-- I am also including the major data analysis notebooks into the folder in case you might want to check how I scrape, clean and prepare for the further data analysis.
+- I am also including the major data analysis notebooks, in case you might want to check how I scrape, clean and prepare for the further data analysis.